Professor of Mathematics

 You can also find alot of information about my courses at my website.

-I have been involved with the Northeastern Section of the Mathematical Association of America in various capacities, including serving as Chair 2005-2007.
-I am currently serving a three year term on the Board of Governors for the MAA representing the Northeastern Section.
+I have been involved with the Northeastern Section of the Mathematical Association of America in various capacities, including serving as Chair 2005-2007 and as Governor 2012-2015.

 "Lewis Carroll, Voting, and the Taxicab Metric", College Math Journal, Vol 41, Num 4 (2010), pp 303-311.